Ollama Chat

 5m

 The remaining options properties are based on the Ollama Valid Parameters and Values and Ollama Types.
-The default values are based on: Ollama type defaults.
+The default values are based on the Ollama Types Defaults.

 Property